 My Adventures with an Angel: Remembering Sara Kieft

-January 24, 2024Empowering Athletes through Menopause
+Empowering Athletes through Menopause

 Bodyweight exercises can be done with many progressions, regressions, and variations that further challenge you and add variety.
-These exercises are nothing new.
+Even so, these exercises are nothing new.
 In fact, they’re the absolute basics that most of us already know!
-Here’s a few you can try today.
-The following exercises provide the ideal mix for athletes to improve overall strength, increase power, and enhance joint stability.

 2. SQUAT: There are so many benefits to the squat!
 They primarily build the quadriceps and the gluteus muscles, but also works to improve ankle, hip and stability through the thoracic spine (upper and middle back).
 Use variations to make a squat workout more effective, modifying both speed, depth and technique.
 Also consider using the squat as a conditioning tool by adding jump squats to your routine.

-3 PULL-UP or BENT ROW As a compliment to the push motion of the push-up, the pull-up or bent row utilizes a pull motion to build the muscles of the back.
+3 PULL-UP or BENT ROW: As a compliment to the push motion of the push-up, the pull-up or bent row utilizes a pull motion to build the muscles of the back.
 If you do not have access to a pull up bar, instead do a bent row with weights.

-4. LUNGES OR SPLIT SQUAT Similar to the squat, lunges and split squats primarily target the muscles of the leg and hip/glutes; quadriceps, hamstrings, gluteus maximus, adductor magnus (inner thigh), soleus and gastrocnemius (calves).
+4. LUNGES OR SPLIT SQUAT: Similar to the squat, lunges and split squats primarily target the muscles of the leg and hip/glutes; quadriceps, hamstrings, gluteus maximus, adductor magnus (inner thigh), soleus and gastrocnemius (calves).
 The split squat and the lunge are slightly different though, and the major difference is the position of your rear leg.
 In a split squat, the rear leg is primarily at rest, and your front leg gets the brunt of the work.
 In a lunge, the rear leg is engaged and working equal to the front leg.
 The Bulgarian split squat is a great variation that elevates the back leg.

 Warm-up